-Do you want to read some great chapter books to your first graders this year?
+Do you want to read some great chapter books to your 1st graders this year?
 Would you like a plan of which book to read each month?
 I’ve got you covered.
-Below are some chapter books for 1st graders that will be a good fit.
+Below are some chapter books for first graders that will be a good fit.

 Chapter books are not meant to replace picture books.
 We should still read lots and lots of picture books to our young children for many years to come.